VagelisKalimeris/PARALLEL_STTC/INSTRUCTIONS.md

 	d) _pairs.csv(or _tuplets.csv): All the significant pairs, along with their STTC value and their percentile(position among the control group)
 	e) _triplets.csv: All the significant triplets, along with their STTC value and their percentile(position among the control group._

-###WINDOWS
+### `WINDOWS`

 The instructions are the same as long as you have installed a terminal application (we suggest "cygwin"), and added "git"" and "make" support.

-###Parameters that you might want to change:
+## **Parameters that you might want to change:**

-####After any change to the source code, you must save the changed file and run the commands "make clean" and "make".
+#### After any change to the source code, you must save the changed file and run the commands "make clean" and "make".

 Null distribution of the conditional STTC: If the conditional STTC of a given triplet ABC, is greater than the significant threshold and the number of firing events of ‘reduced A’ is greater than 5, then we consider this triplet as significant.
-You might want to change this by opening the file SRC/cond_null_dist.cpp with a text editor, and entering your prefared number at line 65.
+You might want to change this by opening the file SRC/cond_null_dist.cpp with a text editor, and entering your preferred number at line 65.

-To change the significant threshold open the file SRC/common.cpp with a text editor and at line 75, change 3.0 to your prefared value(a real number, not integer is required).
+To change the significant threshold open the file SRC/common.cpp with a text editor and at line 75, change 3.0 to your preferred value(a real number, not integer is required).